fghaas/add_depth/markdown/photography.md

 viewer's attention.
 Something that their eyes would be naturally drawn to.
 And we want to put that somewhere near the centre of the frame.

-So what I want to do here is take a panoramic image of this town that's near where I live.
-And from my vantage point here there is one thing that clearly sticks out and that is the church steeple.
-So what I'll want to do is put that church steeple somewhere near the centre of my frame.
+So what I want to do here is take a stereoscopic image of this little garden ornament.
 And now what I'll do is this:

-* I'll hold my camera up in both hands, and frame the shot with the church steeple in the centre.
+* I'll hold my camera up in both hands, and frame the shot with the ornament in the centre.
 * Then I'll put all my weight on my left leg and take my first image.
-* And then I shift my weight over to my right leg, centre the church steeple again, and take my second image.
+* And then I shift my weight over to my right leg, centre the ornament again, and take my second image.

-And that produces two images with a stereoscopic distance of about my shoulder width, so that's pretty heftily hyperstereoscopic already.
+And that produces two images with a stereoscopic distance of about my shoulder width.

-And then just for the fun of it I'll take another couple of images that are super duper ultra hyper stereoscopic, by actually side-stepping a couple of paces between shots.
-Like this:

-* Frame and center and snap
-* Shuffle shuffle shuffle
-* Frame and center and snap

 And now we've got two base images to work with; let's see how we turn them into real stereograms.